 12.8 Declare Defaults

-12.8.1 Where the Credit Cover provided by a Trading Party is not sufficient to cover any outstanding debt, this is deemed a Payment Default and the FAA shall provide a notice of Payment Default to BSCCo.
+12.8.1 Where the Credit Cover provided by a Imbalance Party is not sufficient to cover any outstanding debt, this is deemed a Payment Default and the FAA shall provide a notice of Payment Default to BSCCo.

 12.8.2 When BSCCo rulings on notice of Credit Default and/or notice of Payment Default are received by the FAA, the FAA shall take the appropriate action determined by such ruling.